debbie-tommy/CTF-Learn/DefensiveSec.md

 - Static analysis works by inspecting the malicious program without running it.
 This usually requires solid knowledge of assembly language (the processor’s instruction set, i.e., the computer’s fundamental instructions).

 - Dynamic analysis works by running the malware in a controlled environment and monitoring its activities.
 It lets you observe how the malware behaves when running.

+## Exploring further:

+A company can also use a SIEM (Security information and Event Management) tool.

+- which gathers security-related information and events from various sources and presents them in one dashboard.
+If the SIEM finds something suspicious, an alert will be generated.